perladvent/perldotcom/content/article/_pub_1999_10_p5pdigest_THISWEEK-19991024.md

 At the tail end of this discussion, several people complained that although they thought that they'd followed the documented procedure for reserving namespaces in the CPAN module list, nothing ever seemed to come of it, and their names never appeared in the list.
-Andreas KÃ¶nig took responsibility for this problem.
+Andreas König took responsibility for this problem.
 He is rewriting the PAUSE software to handle the bookkeeping, because the module list owners are too overworked to do it all manually.